 2012 DSLR Comparison 18 April 2012

-The Canon EOS 5D Mark III is the world's best digital SLR.
-It easily lets us create smooth, clean, beautiful and colorful images in any sort of light.
+The Canon EOS 5D Mark III is the world's best digital SLR because it easily lets us create smooth, clean, beautiful and colorful images in any sort of light.
 It handles much better my cheaper Nikon D800 and D800E; my 5D Mark III handles and sounds smoother, quieter, feels better and makes better-looking images than my Nikon D800E.
 The Canon 5DS and 5DS R are newer and have more pixels, but cost more and run more slowly, so it's a toss-up between them.

 The 5D Mark III also has the best LCD ever put in a DSLR, while the LCD on my Nikon D800E is smaller in actual use, and most importantly, the Nikon's LCD isn't color-accurate.
 My 5D Mark III LCD is big, bold, bright, sharp, clear, colorful and accurate, and automatically varies its brightness brilliantly for use in any light.
 (My D800E also has auto LCD brightness control, but doesn't work well enough to want to use it.)